 I love good food and constantly seek out new tastes and experiences.
 My motto when it comes to food is that I will try anything once.
 Sometimes it works out great, other times not so much.
-My most recent fail was veal brains at M. Wells Dinette which got me thinking about memorable dining experiences.
-I have had quite a few memorable ones over the years but the 10 below are the ones that stood out the most to me.
+My most recent fail was veal brains at M. Wells Dinette which got me thinking about my best and worst experiences.
+I have had quite a few memorable ones over the years but the below are the 10 of the best dining experiences that I have ever had.

 Communication mishaps made the day even more memorable.
 How we wounded up on a boat thinking that we were going to visit the local orchid farm as explained by the hand gestures and pictures from the guy who sold me the tickets.
 For more than an hour we thought we were enroute to the orchid farm.
 Our guide only spoke Thai so she was no help.
 But during that time we observed so much of the local Thai way of living that it more than made up for missing the orchid farm.
 We saw traditional Thai housing on stilts, monks and temples, kids splashing in the water, people washing their clothing, the insides of some of the houses, we even saw a woman transporting a twin mattress in a boat similar to the one pictured above.
 Oh and let’s not forget our tour guide’s voice blasting through the speakers, no doubt explaining the scenery the entire 90 minutes without a single pause.
 I almost thought it was a recording until the voice stopped for a fraction of a minute while we feed the fish.
 All in all we spent around 5 hours just eating and exploring the market.
 I was worried that the bathrooms were going to be scary but they were clean, so much cleaner than the many I came across in China.
 Best of all Taling Chan is only a 20 minute taxi ride from city center Bangkok.
 Note that it is only open Saturdays.
 Even now all I have to say to G is boat ride to nowhere and he would burst out laughing.